-Must serve as an active and engaged UA ICMA Board member either as a de-facto position or apply and be selected for one of the five other open positions (President, Treasurer, Communications Chair, or Recruitment Chair).
+Must serve as an active and engaged UA ICMA Board member either as a de-facto position, or apply and be selected for one of the five other open positions (President, Vice-President, Treasurer, Communications Chair, or Recruitment Chair).

-The Keane Fellow also earns an ACMA Membership, which includes ACMA Summer Conference Attendance.
+Arizona City/County Management Association Membership, which includes ACMA Summer Conference Attendance.

 Applicants to the Keane Fellowship program are accepted once every two years (even years only) for admission to begin in the Fall semester.
 The program will admit one student based on a competitive application review process designed to identify the most talented individual aspiring to executive levels in local government.

 - Submit an application for admission via GradApp to the Master of Public Administration or Master of Public Policy program.
 Please be sure to review the admissions criteria prior to applying.

 - Submit an application to the Keane Fellowship.
 Please note it is strongly recommended to receive admission to the MPA or MPP program prior to applying for the Keane Fellowship.

 - All applicants must apply and receive admission to the Master of Public Administration or Master of Public Policy program.

 - Applications for both the MPA and MPP programs and the Keane Fellowship must be received by the posted deadlines.

 - Applicants must be considered an incoming graduate student at the time of application.
 Students currently in the Accelerated Master's Program (AMP) are not eligible to apply to the Keane Fellowship program.

 The Keane Fellowship application for Fall 2024 will be available in January 2024.